Steven-ZN/Palm-Recognition/README.md

 ## Contact

-For questions or support, contact [Your Name](mailto:your.email@example.com) or open an issue on GitHub.
+For questions or support, contact [Steven-ZN](mailto:stevenhashiru@gmail.com) or open an issue on GitHub.
 ```

 This README provides a clear overview of your project's functionality, setup, and usage while offering room for customization and troubleshooting.
 Let me know if you want further tweaks!